varnish/Varnish-Book/varnish_book.rst

    .. figure:: ui/img/vagent2.png
       :width: 100%

-      Figure :counter:`figures`: Varnish Agent's HTML interface; designed to showcase the various features of the Varnish Agent.
+      Figure :counter:`figure`: Varnish Agent's HTML interface; designed to showcase the various features of the Varnish Agent.

    For more information about *vagent2* and installation instructions, please visit https://github.com/varnish/vagent2.